aidannguyen23/AWS-COVID-Analysis/README.md

 - Interactive visualizations showcasing pandemic metrics.
 - Utilization of AWS services: RDS, S3, EC2, and QuickSight.
 - Data storage, processing, and dashboard creation.

+## Objectives
+Familiarization with Data Storage: This project aimed to provide a hands-on learning experience in managing data storage using AWS services like Amazon RDS (Relational Database Service) and S3 (Simple Storage Service).
+It involved understanding how to create databases, store datasets, and manage data within the AWS ecosystem.

+Understanding Data Processing: The project sought to gain knowledge about processing data effectively using tools such as MySQL and AWS services like EC2 (Elastic Compute Cloud).
+It involved tasks like data importation, data transformation, and running MySQL queries to process and manage the COVID-19 dataset.

+Exploration of Cloud Computing: The primary objective was to gain familiarity with cloud computing principles, particularly within the AWS environment.
+It involved understanding how to leverage cloud-based resources (such as instances, storage, and services) to perform data-related tasks, including analysis and visualization.

 ## Getting Started